surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 WC Tested Up To: 7.2.3
 Stable Tag: 1.0.0

-Facebook Catalog Feed XMLs for WooCommerce (Including Variations and Attributes), Easy Digital Downloads, and Custom Products.
+Facebook Commerce Manager Catalog Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Product Pages.

 == Description ==

 <h3>E-Commerce Plugin Not Required</h3>

-A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, <em>is suggested but not required</em> &mdash; the WPSSO Facebook Catalog Feed XML add-on also retrieves custom product information entered in the Document SSO metabox when editing a product page.
+A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, <em>is suggested but not required</em> &mdash; the WPSSO Commerce Manager Catalog Feed XML add-on also retrieves custom product information entered in the Document SSO metabox when editing a product page.

 <h3>Complete WooCommerce Support</h3>